 Film loading, advancing, and rewinding are all done automatically.
 Couldn’t be easier!
 One interesting feature is that when rewinding a roll of film, the camera leaves a small leader sticking out.

-I’m consistently blown away by the quality of photos that can be taken with this small, cheap point and shoot film camera.
-So much so that there have been numerous times that I couldn’t remember which rolls were from the L35AF and which were from my rangefinder (that cost over ten times as much) when getting scans back.
+We’re consistently blown away by the quality of photos that can be taken with this small, cheap point and shoot film camera.

-Don’t get me wrong, the photos look great, but I think the bigger draw of this camera is the fact that you’ll actually keep it with you all the time, and catch those moments that you probably would’ve missed with a nicer setup.
+Don’t worry, the photos look great, but the bigger draw of this camera is the fact that you’ll actually keep it with you all the time, and catch those moments that you probably would’ve missed with a nicer setup.

 Taking a photo on the L35AF takes however long it takes for you to flip the switch located on the shutter, and find your focus.
 No waiting for a lens to pop out like some other compact film cameras, no adjusting your shutter speed, or even waiting for the electronics on your camera to “wake up”.

 If you see a photo you want to take, it’ll be no more than three or four seconds and you don’t even need both hands.